 From 2014 through 2019, there was no way to switch mid-year from an off-exchange plan to an on-exchange plan if you experienced a change in income that made you subsidy-eligible (assuming you didn’t simultaneously have a qualifying event, such as a permanent move to a new area).
 That was because a change in income to a subsidy-eligible level was not considered a qualifying event unless the person was already enrolled in an exchange plan.

-This special enrollment period will be a significant change.
+This special enrollment period represents a significant change.
 People with employer-sponsored health coverage that becomes unaffordable have always had access to a special enrollment period in the exchange, but people with off-exchange health coverage were locked out of switching to more affordable, subsidized coverage if and when they experienced a change in income during the year.
 This issue became even more important when the federal government stopped reimbursing insurers for cost-sharing reductions and insurers began adding the cost to premiums.
 In many cases, they’ve added the cost only to on-exchange silver plan rates, meaning that for people who don’t get premium subsidies, off-exchange silver plans are less expensive than on-exchange silver plans in some areas.
 But in 2018 and 2019, in order to take advantage of this cost savings, enrollees had to fully commit to the off-exchange plan for the whole year — even if their income dropped mid-year into a range that would have made them subsidy-eligible.

-With the new special enrollment period, people who opt for an off-exchange plan during open enrollment (because they don’t qualify for premium subsidies and either prefer an option that’s only offered off-exchange, or want to take advantage of lower-cost off-exchange silver plans) will have the option to switch to an on-exchange plan mid-year if their income makes them newly subsidy-eligible.
+With the new special enrollment period, people who opt for an off-exchange plan during open enrollment (because they don’t qualify for premium subsidies and either prefer an option that’s only offered off-exchange, or want to take advantage of lower-cost off-exchange silver plans) have — at least theoretically — the option to switch to an on-exchange plan mid-year if their income makes them newly subsidy-eligible.
 It should be noted, however, that switching to a new plan mid-year means that you start over with your out-of-pocket costs for the year under the new plan.
 Depending on your circumstances, this may or may not be offset by the newly-available premium subsidies, but it’s something to keep in mind.

 “Enhanced Direct Enrollment” is on-exchange enrollment

 As of 2019, the “enhanced direct enrollment” (EDE) process allows consumers (in states that use HealthCare.gov) to enroll in an on-exchange plan via approved web brokers’ and insurers’ sites, without having to visit HealthCare.gov (additional information available here and here).
 This is an updated version of the “proxy direct enrollment pathway” that was available in 2018.
-CMS has published a list of the entities that have been approved to use the EDE process for 2020.
+CMS has published a list of the entities that have been approved to use the EDE process as of 2020.